 20. AGENCY

-GH and BB do herby appoint Writers House LLC (Attn: Daniel Conaway) of 21 West 26th Street, New York, NY 10010 as agent to act in all matters pertaining to or arising out of this Agreement and all other agreements, licensing or otherwise disposing of any rights in the Work in any form or media (“related agreements”) including any works for which there are options under this Agreement.
+GH and BB do hereby appoint Writers House LLC (Attn: Daniel Conaway) of 21 West 26th Street, New York, NY 10010 as agent to act in all matters pertaining to or arising out of this Agreement and all other agreements, licensing or otherwise disposing of any rights in the Work in any form or media (“related agreements”).
 All statements and monies due shall be delivered to Writers House LLC whose receipt thereof shall constitute a good and valid discharge.
 In consideration for services rendered, GH and BB irrevocably assign and transfer to Writers House LLC a sum equal to fifteen percent (15%) of gross monies due to under this Agreement and related agreements plus any monies advanced to or disbursements made on behalf of GH and BB by Writers House LLC, and Writers House LLC shall retain such amount from all monies received for the account of GH and BB.

 The provisions of these paragraphs shall survive termination of this Agreement.